What is iWire?

-We’re getting a lot of phone calls and emails this year from filers with questions.
-Before reaching out to us, please review these frequently asked questions.
-If you still have questions, please email us at firstname.lastname@example.org or call us at (503) 945-8127.
-Thanks for your patience!
+If you're having trouble, please review these frequently asked questions.
+If you still have questions, please email us at email@example.com or call us at (503) 945-8127.

 - If you're a logged-in user, please send us the confirmation numbers for both the old and new submissions.